blackblood/deforest/README.md

 # Deforest
 > 80% of the effects come from 20% of the causes - Pareto principle

 Get insights into method call stats in production.
-Deforest tracks all your model method calls in production and presents method usage data segmented as most used (red), medium used (yellow) and least used (green).
+Deforest tracks all your controllers/models/helpers/ (and any other directory you want to track) method calls in production and presents method usage data segmented as most used (red), medium used (yellow) and least used (green).
 ![High usage method](https://user-images.githubusercontent.com/1737753/218310194-68913ce3-75b9-49c4-aead-ab5eaa5185c0.png)
 ![Medium usage method](https://user-images.githubusercontent.com/1737753/218310233-81951339-c364-4d85-92f8-da3dbb012c78.png)
 ![Low usage method](https://user-images.githubusercontent.com/1737753/218310273-a3a68516-bbe8-41e3-bbc2-2fbbf67d1511.png)